 When Moss closed its doors in 2012, the SoHo design mecca left a void in New York’s aesthetic landscape.
 Now a former Moss acolyte isattempting to fill it—albeit using a very different approach.
 Founded by Juan Garcia Mosqueda, who assisted Murray Moss for a year and a half, Chamber—a new boutique in Chelsea—offers a highly curated selection of limited-edition objects.
 But rather than act as a one-man vetting committee, Mosqueda, 26, plans to hand over the aesthetic keys to the shop every two years to someone new.
 “I felt it was more interesting to involve various perspectives on collecting,” he says.
 “If it was only my vision, I’d probably get bored after a couple of years.”
 Continue reading

-about meI am a freelance writer, editor, and curator living in New York City, and the co-founder of Sight Unseen, an online magazine about creative inspiration and process.
-I spent four years as senior editor at I.D. magazine, where I traveled the world scouting the best furniture, products, and emerging design talent.
-I am currently the contributing design editor at Details, author of the Limited column in Surface magazine, and a contributor to the New York Times's T Style magazines, among others.
+about meI am a freelance writer, editor, and curator living in New York City, and the co-founder of Sight Unseen, an online magazine that uncovers what’s new and next in design and the visual arts.
+I spent four years as senior editor at I.D. magazine, and I am currently a contributing editor for T magazine in the New York Times, as well as a design market editor for Bon Appetit.
 Here you'll find a selection of my work, filed under the categories above.
 Click here to contact me.

 - The designer making chairs from discarded puffy coats sightunseen.com/2021/06/jinyeo… https://t.co/HBeSthiOi7 5 days ago